The Best Autumn Walks in Sussex

 The Knepp Estate, West Sussex (with dog-friendly pub)

-As you head up the drive of the Knepp Estate, you’re met with a tunnel of colour.
+As you head up the old drive of the Knepp Estate, you’re met with a tunnel of colour.
 There are a couple of different walks you can do around the estate and there are maps at the car park which you can follow.
 You are also likely to see deer, wild pigs and ponies, as well as the ruins of the old castle.
 The Crown Inn at Dial Post is walkable from the Knepp Estate and is dog friendly.

 Knepp Castle and Estate